robert-westenberger/knowledgebase/mathematics/discrete-mathematics/types-of-proofs.md

 # Types of Proofs
 A **theorem** is a statement that can be shown to be true.
 A theorem is demonstrated to be true with a **proof**.

+## Direct Proof
+A **direct proof** of a conditional statement $p \rarr q$ is constructed when the first step is the assumption $p$ is true and subsequent steps are constructed using rules of inference, with the final step showing that $q$ must also be true.
 ## Proving an Implication
 Propositions of the form "If $P$, then $Q$" are called implications.